GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

         spec:
           clusterName: cc-host-cluster
           git:
-            syncRepo: <GIT_REPOSITORY_URL>
+            syncRepo: [GIT_REPOSITORY_URL]
-            syncBranch: <BRANCH>
+            syncBranch: [BRANCH_NAME]
             secretType: ssh
-            policyDir: <DIRECTORY>
+            policyDir: [DIRECTORY_NAME]

+    Replace `[GIT_REPOSITORY_URL]`, `[BRANCH_NAME]`, and `[DIRECTORY_NAME]` with the values for your repository.

-1. Apply the configuration file:
+1. Apply the configuration:

         kubectl apply -f config-management.yaml

 1. Create Google Cloud resources in the corresponding environment to test the configuration.
-For this example, you will create a Cloud Storage Bucket in the dev workspace.
+For this example, you create a Cloud Storage bucket in the dev workspace.
 Create a file with the following content under the `namespaces/cc-tutorial-dev` directory.
-Make sure metadata.name has a globally unique value as it is required by Cloud Storage:
+Make sure that `metadata.name` has a globally unique value, as required by Cloud Storage.

         # namespaces/cc-tutorial-dev/storagebucket.yaml